-This easy crockpot London broil (only 10 minute prep time) is tender and delicious!
-It can be started in the morning and ignored all day until you are ready to eat.
+This fork-tender roast can be started in the morning and ignored all day until you are ready to eat.
 If you'd like gravy, prepare it with the drippings just before serving, or use the drippings for an au jus for dipping.
 If you have leftovers, try this delicious leftover London broil recipe!

 Note that crockpots all cook at different rates based on the combination of the size of the crockpot, the weight of the roast, and sometimes even just the brand of the cooker.